syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### allowSearching `boolean`
 {:#members:allowsearching}

-Enables or disables the toolbar searching action in TreeGrid toolbar.
+Enables or disables the toolbar searching in TreeGrid.

 #### Default Value